Breaking Correlation Shift via Conditional Invariant Regularizer: Learning OOD Generalizable Model

-\end{definition} As can be seen, CSV is a functional of $f(\cdot)$ which measures the intra-class conditional variation of the model over spurious attributes, given the class label $Y$.
+As can be seen, CSV is a functional of $f(\cdot)$ which measures the intra-class conditional variation of the model over spurious attributes, given the class label $Y$.
 It can be computed via training distribution and is invariant across $Q\in\cP$ due to \eqref{eq:data structual}.
 It is worth noting that the model satisfies the conditional independence in Theorem \ref{thm:conditional independence} has zero CSV but not vice versa. \footnote{Conditional independence is a strong sufficient condition to make model OOD generalizable.
 However, the proof of Theorem \ref{thm:conditional independence} shows the model that is invariant with spurious correlation $Q(Z\mid Y)$ is sufficient to be OOD generalizable, while the invariance can be characterized by both zero CSV and conditional independence.} However, the following theorem proved in Appendix \ref{app:proofs in sec guaranteed} shows that $\mathrm{CSV}(f)$ is sufficient to control the OOD generalization error. \begin{restatable}{theorem}{boundedgap} For any $Q\in \cP$, we have

-\end{restatable} Suppose training data are sampled from $P$, then $|R_{emp}(f, P) - R_{pop}(f, P)|$ is the in-distribution generalization error, which can be upper bounded via classical tools e.g., VC dimension, Rademacher complexity, or entropy integral \citep{vershynin2018}.
-This theorem shows that the OOD generalization error is bounded by the sum of the in-distribution generalization error and the CSV.
-Besides our CSV, many metrics are proposed to measure the invariance of a model over spurious attributes.
-But none of them directly control the OOD generalization error as our CSV \citep{seo2022information,hu2020domain,liu2021heterogeneous,heinze2021conditional,mahajan2021domain,ben2007analysis,ben2010theory,muandet2013domain,ganin2016domain}.
-In addition, these metrics are proposed to obtained the invariance of model over $Z$, i.e., invariant $P_{f(X), Y \mid Z}$ or $P_{f(X)\mid Z}$ over $Z$.
-These invariances can not handle correlation shift in this paper.
-Because, 1): The invariance of $P_{f(X), Y \mid Z}$ over $Z$ implies that $P_{Y\mid Z}$ is invariant to $Z$, which is incompatible with correlation shift, 2): The invariance of $P_{f(X)\mid Z}$ over $Z$ does not implies stable $P_{f(X), Y}(f(x), y) = P_{Y\mid f(X)}(y\mid f(x))\int_{\cZ}P_{f(X)\mid Z}(f(x)\mid z)dP_{Z}(z)$ across $P\in\cQ$ (as $P_{Y\mid f(X)}$ is not stable), which guarantees OOD generalization.
+\end{restatable} The $|R_{emp}(f,\!
+P) \!-\!
+R_{pop}(f,\!
+P)|$ is in-distribution generalization error, which is well explored \citep{vershynin2018}.
+Thus, we upper bound the OOD generalization error via the in-distributional one and CSV.
+The OOD generalization error is also connected to many other metrics e.g., \citep{hu2020domain,mahajan2021domain,ben2007analysis,ben2010theory,muandet2013domain,ganin2016domain}, but none of them directly control the OOD generalization error.
+Besides, these metrics are proposed to obtain the invariance over $Z$ as a condition, i.e., invariant $P_{f(X), Y \mid Z}$ or $P_{f(X)\mid Z}$, while the invariances can not handle correlation shift (Definition. \ref{def:correlation shift}).
+As, 1): invariant $P_{f(X), Y \mid Z}$ implies invariant $P_{Y\mid Z}$ which is incompatible with correlation shift, 2): invariant $P_{f(X)\mid Z}=\int_{\cY} P_{f(X)\mid Z, Y}(f(x)\mid z, y)dP_{Y\mid Z}(y\mid z)$ does not imply invariant $P_{f(X)\mid Y, Z}$ which guarantees OOD generalization.